Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 This feels like a phemenonologist approach to science that I can dig.
 The ontology posits relationship as primary which seems like a pretty good foundational assumption.
 It is a sense based or emperical science, like that of John Bennet.

+> In his book, _Punished by Rewards,_ Alfie Kohn sketches out not only the inhumanity of instrumentalism in parenting, education, and business, but its utter failure to achieve its stated aim of improved performance.

+- I've read unconditional parenting by Alife.
+I get this view.

 [Punished by Rewards](https://medium.com/regen-network/punished-by-rewards-1a32ad1bc02e)